 The Computer Center provides computing services to students, faculty, and administrative offices of both the college and the seminary.
 The Computer Center is centrally located in the William Spoelhof College Center.
-A new student computer laboratory is now available on the first floor of the library.
-This computing complex offers access to the college network including PC and Macintosh computers and terminals for the Sun and Prime computers.
+The Library Computer Lab, a central student computer laboratory, is available on the first floor of the library.
+This computing complex offers access to the college network including PC and Macintosh computers and terminals for the Sun and IBM computers.
 Other computer laboratories on campus include PC networks in residence halls, a Sun classroom in North Hall, an Engineering laboratory in the Science building, and an English classroom in the Fine Arts Center.

-Software currently available to students includes WordMARC and WordPerfect word processing, SPSSx and Systat for statistics, Lotus 1-2-3, Quattro Pro and Wingz spreadsheets, dBase III + and Paradox databases, Hypercard, and Pagemaker along with a variety of discipline-specific educational software.
+Software currently available to students includes WordPerfect word processing, SPSSx and Systat for statistics, Lotus 1-2-3, Quattro Pro and Wingz spreadsheets, Paradox database, Hypercard, and Pagemaker along with a variety of discipline-specific educational software.
 Many departments are making major advances in the integration of computing with their curriculum.

-Other software which is provided to the community includes the Colleague software for college information systems and the Dynix library system.
-Each of these systems runs on the college's Prime computer network.
+Other software which is provided to the community includes the Colleague software for college information systems running on a Prime computer, and the Dynix library system running on an IBM RS/6000.

 The Computer Center staff is committed to the creative and appropriate use of technology toward the enhancement of teaching and college administration.
-Questions regarding computers on campus may be directed to the Computer Hotline, and documentation may be found in student computing facilities across campus.
+Questions regarding computers on campus may be directed to the Computer Hotline, and documentation may be found in the Library Reserve Reading Room and student computing facilities across campus.